What Can You Write In Twenty Five Minutes?

 What can you write in twenty five minutes?

 You can describe the things you see in the room.
 You can write it with broad strokes and in detail, there is no wrong way.
 You are in your living room and the lights are soft and warm, warm lighting, this is important (and now you are moving into commentary).
 Stay with the descriptions.
 The pine cone on the bookshelf, next to a turquoise vase with dried out flowers and eucalyptus.
 The blue-framed picture of the little prince alone on his planet.
 The pink glow from the himalayan salt lamp.
-The wooden table and wooden staircase and the wooden slabs above, separating between this room and the bedroom upstairs.
+The wooden table and wooden staircase and the wooden slabs of the ceiling above.